 The Vedic system of education was unique and incomparable in several aspects.
-It used to start with a pious ceremony called 'Upanayana' or initiation and also finished with another ceremony named Deekshant or convocation.
+It used to start with a pious ceremony called \Upanayana' or initiation and also finished with another ceremony named Deekshant or convocation.
 Equality of opportunity was a great feature of Vedic education.
 Due to this attribute, children of the rich and poor, king or commoner used to study in the same Gurukul.
 The examples of Drona and Drupad and Krishna and Sudama are testimonies to this quality.
 Much beyond the academic and skill development, Vedic education comprised of all types of learning essential for personal, social and spiritual life.
 Continuous evaluation, remedial teaching, co-operative learning, experimentation, discussion and questions- answers were among the common practices of this education.
-Beyond institutional evaluation, a system of public performance of acquired knowledge and qualities were the special attributes of public performance of acquired knowledge and qualities were the special attributes of the Vedic education.
+Beyond institutional evaluation, a system of public performance of acquired knowledge and qualities were the special attributes of public education.
 At the end it may be accepted that the Vedic system of education was for a complete system ensuring the holistic development of individuals.
 It used to have a broad curriculum, balanced transitional methodology, best possible teacher- taught relationship and discipline blended with love and respect.
 It contained fullest responsibility towards the society and nation.